loginom/loginom-help-en-omegat/data/processors/variables/variables-calc.md

 # ![Calculator-Variables](../../images/icons/components/calc-variables_default.svg) Calculator (Variables)

 The handler is designated for mathematical operations with variables.
-New variabls are created and their values are calculated in the wizard according to the expressions set by a user.
+New variables are created and their values are calculated in the wizard according to the expressions set by a user.

 > **Important:** Values of the expressions are calculated in the order in which they are stated in the expressions list, namely, the expressions that are higher in the list are calculated first.
 It is allowed to use only the expressions that are higher in the list in the expression formula.
 Consequently, incorrect list item position can cause a mistake.